nextauthjs/next-auth/www/docs/getting-started/rest-api.md

 title: REST API
 ---

-NextAuth.js exposes a REST API, which is used by the NextAuth.js client.
+NextAuth.js exposes a REST API which is used by the NextAuth.js client.

 :::note
-The default base path is `/api/auth`, this is configurable with the `basePath` option.
+The default base path is `/api/auth` but it is configurable with the `basePath` option.
 :::

 ### GET /api/auth/signin